veyon/docs/addons/entra-id-connector.rst

 	If all device names match the hostnames and can be resolved to IP addresses using an internal DNS server (BIND, AD DS etc.) you can keep the default option :guilabel:`Device name`.
 You should not rely on legacy name resolution protocols such as NetBIOS.
 You can easily verify this by running ``nslookup <HOSTNAME>``.
 If the device names can't be resolved by a DNS server in your network, it's recommended to either resolve them via `multicast DNS <https://en.wikipedia.org/wiki/Multicast_DNS>`_ or store the actual hostname or host address in a custom :guilabel:`Hostname attribute`.

 MAC address source
 	Veyon uses MAC addresses for powering on computers via `Wake-on-LAN <https://en.wikipedia.org/wiki/Wake-on-LAN>`_.
-If you want to take advantage of this feature you can populate each device's MAC addresses in a a certain (extension) attribute and enter the name of this attribute in the :guilabel:`MAC address attribute` field.
+If you want to take advantage of this feature you can populate each device's MAC addresses in a certain (extension) attribute and enter the name of this attribute in the :guilabel:`MAC address attribute` field.
 If your devices are managed via Microsoft Intune you can also change the setting to use the Ethernet or Wi-Fi MAC addresses stored in Intune.
 Depending on the selected option, only the Ethernet or Wi-Fi MAC addresses are read or one of them while the first one is prioritized (i.e. the 2nd address only used if the 1st address is empty).

 Locations
 ---------